2014 Russian annexation of Crimea: Sanctions

 Sanctions were imposed to prevent officials and politicians from travelling to Canada, the United States, or the European Union.
 They were the most wide-ranging applied to Russia since the fall of the Soviet Union.

 Japan announced milder sanctions than the US and EU.
 These include suspension of talks relating to military, space, investment, and visa requirements.

 In response to the sanctions introduced by the US and EU, the Russian Duma unanimously passed a resolution asking for all members of the Duma to be included on the sanctions list.
 Head of the Just Russia party Sergei Mironov said he was proud of being included on the sanctions list: "It is with pride that I have found myself on the black list, this means they have noticed my stance on Crimea".
 Russian companies started pulling billions of dollars out of Western banks to avoid having their asset frozen.

 Three days after the lists were published, the Russian Foreign Ministry published a reciprocal sanctions list of US citizens, which consisted of 10 names, including House Speaker John Boehner, Senator John McCain, and two advisers to President Obama.
-The ministry said in a statement: "We have repeatedly warned that sanctions are a double-edged instrument and would hit the United States like a boomerang".
+The ministry said: "We have repeatedly warned that sanctions are a double-edged instrument and would hit the United States like a boomerang".
 Several of those sanctioned responded with pride at their inclusion on the list, including John Boehner, John McCain, Bob Menendez, Dan Coats, Mary Landrieu, and Harry Reid.

 On 24 March, Russia imposed retaliatory sanctions on 13 Canadian officials including members of the Parliament of Canada, banning them from entering Russia.
 Foreign Affairs Minister John Baird, said the sanctions were "a badge of honour".
 Former Minister of Justice Irwin Cotler also said that he considered the sanctions a badge of honour, not a mark of exclusion.

 "The good news is that so far, Russia has shown no inclination to use the Northern Distribution Network as leverage in the wake of US retaliation for its troop movements in Crimea".